A Word from Bob

 Worldview Integration

-If persons were building their model/theory/theology of biblical counseling on common grace insights from non-Christian thinkers.
+If a person were building their comprehensive model/theory/theology of biblical counseling (people, problems, solutions) on common grace insights from non-Christian thinkers.

 However, I do not see biblical counselors doing that.
 Instead, I see biblical counselors: